 The album of the Lullabies for the Land book will be ready to release in the first part of 2026.

-Eleanor's interview for the What Musicians Don't Talk About podcast, sponsored by Royal Society of Musicians, will be out early in 2026.
+Eleanor's interview for the What Musicians Don't Talk About podcast, sponsored by Royal Society of Musicians, is out now!
 Eleanor speaks about being a politically active musician and what that means for her career.
+Listen to the podcast below:

 Eleanor will continue to perform Lullabies for the Land and to promote the book, in the UK and around the world.
 If you have, or know of, a group that would like a presentation or concert of the book, or to discuss a hybrid performance where aspects of the lullabies book are featured but in a wider context, don't hesitate to get in touch with Eleanor: info@eleanorturner.com